titon/toolkit/docs/en/setup/getting-started.md

 The Toolkit repository is grouped logically into folders depending on the type of file or its purpose.

 * The `build` folder is the target location for Gulp builds.
-* The `demo` folder contains files that are used for testing plugins locally.
+* The `demo` folder contains files that are used for testing modules locally.
 * The `dist` folder contains files for use in production environments.
 * The `docs` folder contains documentation for using Toolkit (you're reading it).
 * The `gulp` folder contains custom Gulp plugins used in the build process.